omc/bonsai-elasticsearch-rails/README.md

 The bonsai-elasticsearch-rails gem automatically sets up the Elasticsearch client correctly so users don't need to worry about configuring it in their code or writing an initializer.

+## Notes

+This gem is tracking the elasticsearch-rails 5.x branch, which is designed to support Elasticsearch 5.x.
+If you have another version of Elasticsearch, please use a different branch of this project.

 ## Installation

 Add this line to your application's Gemfile: